AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/reference/roles/avalanche-subnet.md

 This Ansible role allows to create an Avalanche Subnet, its blockchains and add validators to it.

 :::caution
-This role uses Ash CLI in the background.
+This role uses Ash CLI under the hood.

 The Ash CLI uses **plain-text private keys** to interact with wallets. **It should never be used on the mainnet**.
 If you try do so, commands will fail with: `AvalancheNetwork error: wallet creation is not allowed on network 'mainnet'`.